 Up front, the three-over, three-under LED headlights will immediately call your attention, along with the LED turn signals.
 The arsenal of LEDs continues throughout the vehicle, including the taillights, reverse lights, rear fog lamps, and stop lamps.
 The outer door mirrors, on the other hand, are heated and power-folding.
 The two-tone forged aluminum wheels measure 19-inches in diameter.

 Inside, the Philippine-spec Toyota Supra gets an all-black affair.
 The two Alcantara sports seats are power-adjustable, as well, plus carbon fiber trims populate the cabin accents.
 The three-spoke leather steering wheel is tilt-adjustable and telescopic, while both the floating head unit and instrument cluster measure 8.8 inches.
-Apple The sound from the head unit is routed to the 12-speaker JBL system.
+The sound from the head unit is routed to the 12-speaker JBL system.

 Performance-wise, Toyota Motor Philippines specced the MkV Supra with adaptive suspension setup.
 Disc brakes at the front and rear take care of halting, with 4-piston and 1-piston calipers, respectively.
 A limited-slip differential is also made available for added traction under demanding road conditions.